To Say Mother

 While I was busy planning out the kind of life, I hoped we would lead together, she had her own hopes and dreams.
 This is yet another reason why I wish more adoptive parents would show more respect, more compassion to adoptees who hold strong opinions.
 Because after all, what if their child grows up and has something he or she wants to voice.
 Won’t those parents someday want their own adult son or daughter to be spoken to kindly, treated with benevolence?

-The thing is, the word mother is an identifier best describing the sacred clan of us who link our own personal identity and have journeyed into the realm of motherhood in one form or another.
+For me, the word mother is an identifier best describing the sacred clan of us who link our own personal identity and have journeyed into the realm of motherhood in one form or another.
 It is made up of women like me whose children live within our current lives, or are alive within our heart.

 First published in Adoption and Fostering Parenting Today.